trailofbits/circomspect/README.md

 which could cause issues, since we typically expect the circuit output to be uniquely determined by the input.

 For example, Suppose that we create a component `n2b` given by `Num2Bits(254)` and set the input to `1`.
-Now, both the binary representation of `1` _and_ the representation of `p + 1` will satisfy the circuit, since both are 254-bit numbers.
-If you cannot restrict the input size below 254 bits you should use the strict versions `Num2Bits_strict` and `Bits2Num_strict` to convert to and from binary representation.
-Circomspect will generate a warning if it cannot prove (using constant propagation) that the input size passed to `Num2Bits` or `Bits2Num` is less than 254 bits.
+Now, both the binary representation of `1` _and_ the representation of `p + 1` will satisfy the circuit over BN128, since both are 254-bit numbers.
+If you cannot restrict the input size below the prime size you should use the strict versions `Num2Bits_strict` and `Bits2Num_strict` to convert to and from binary representation.
+Circomspect will generate a warning if it cannot prove (using constant propagation) that the input size passed to `Num2Bits` or `Bits2Num` is less than the size of the prime in bits.

 #### Overly complex functions or templates (Warning)